colin-zgf/RL-Algorithms/DQN.md

 In the Q-learning algorithm, one needs to generate a Q-table with size $S\times A$ where $S$ is the total number of states and $A$ is total number of actions.
 However, producing and updating a Q-table can become ineffective in big state space environment.
 Besides, under a lot of situations, some states are rarely used.
 Thus, there is no need to update Q-table for such kind of states at every iteration.

-Instead of using a Qtable, we’ll implement a Neural Network that takes a state and approximates Q-values for each action based on that state.
+Instead of using a Q-table, we’ll implement a Neural Network that takes a state and approximates Q-values for each action based on that state.

 Threre are some extensions of DQN.
 The followings show six extensions of DQN